pmcharrison/psynet-mirror/docs/experimenter/deployment.rst

 Build Docker image
 ++++++++++++++++++

+*This step is optional as `dallinger docker-ssh deploy` will also build the image if it has changed or does not exist yet.*

 The Docker image will contain all necessary software to independently run in a Docker container on the remote server.
 Build it with